July 23rd, 2022 | By: The Startups Team | Tags: Crowdfunding, Angel Investing, Venture Capital (VC), Growing a Business, Funding

 When it comes to types of startup funding, there are a lot of options to consider.

-Startups in the early stages need to raise funds to survive past the business idea (at minimum) but looking into all the types of funding can be overwhelming to a budding entrepreneur.
-If you’ve never heard about seed funding, equity stake, or venture capital funds, we are going to dive into how to raise funds for startups, and the difference between all the funding sources out there.
+Startups in the early stages need to raise startup capital or funding to survive past the business idea (at minimum) but looking into all the types of funding can be overwhelming to a budding entrepreneur.
+If you've never heard about pre-seed funding, equity stake, or venture capital funds, we are going to dive into how to raise funds for startups, and the difference between all the funding sources out there.

-So, what do all the types of funding mean?
+So, what do all the types of startup funding mean?
 What are angel investors?
 How does series funding work?
 What does equity funding entail?
-What’s the best way to land an investment from a venture capital firm?
-Is crowdfunding actually legitimate?
-Is external funding the best option?
+What's the best way to land an investment from a venture capital firm?
+Is self-funding and crowdfunding actually legitimate?
+Is external startup funding the best option?

 As Startups.com Founder and CEO Wil Schroter likes to say, “There's no ‘fun' in funding.'”
 But it doesn't have to be terrifying, either.
 There are many different funding options to navigate in the early stages of a startup.